Can Smoking Cause Excessive Sweating?

 Smoking while suffering from high blood pressure can increase your risk of dying exponentially.
 Kidney disease is another negative side effect of smoking.
 The increased heart rate and constricted bloods vessel make it difficult for your body to regulate your blood’s temperature.

 The combination of side effects smoking causes creates added stress on your nervous system.
 This tells your brain to release stress hormones.
 All of this results in you sweating much more.
 With all the destructive side effects smoking causes, it’s no wonder it is considered a silent killer.

 If you are suffering from unexplained hyperhidrosis or excessive sweating and you are a smoker, you should consider reducing the amount you smoke.
 Ideally, you should quit smoking altogether to improve your health and reduce the risk of fatal diseases.

-Quitting smoking can be difficult, but by using modern medical breakthroughs, you can reduce the amount of withdrawal symptoms you feel.
-Start living a healthier more sustainable lifestyle today.
+Stopping smoking is the ideal solution.
+Quitting smoking can be difficult, but by using modern medical knowledge, you can reduce the amount of withdrawal symptoms you feel.

 You can try altering your diet or different antiperspirants to get control over your sweating too, as well as help with withdrawal symptoms.